-If you find an EV at a San Joaquin Valley dealership that is not participating in the down-payment assistance programs, please refer the dealership to our Eligible Vehicles and Dealerships page.
-If you scroll to the bottom of the page, the dealership can request to be contacted by our team and connected with the incentive program personnel to begin the enrollment process.
+If you find an EV at a San Joaquin Valley dealership that is not participating in the down-payment assistance programs, you can refer the dealerships to the state down payment programs to learn more about the grants.
+For the Clean Vehicle Assistance Program dealership page, click here.
+For the Clean Vehicle Rebate Project dealership page, click here.
 Time of enrollment will depend on how fast a dealership provides documentation to the incentive programs and undergo a short training.

 Is a Hybrid vehicle the same as a Plug-in hybrid?

 Hybrids are defined as vehicles that have a regular gas-powered engine and a very small elec-tric battery that is charged by regenerative braking; meaningthe small 1-2 kwh battery is recharged when you brake.
 The wheels are powered by both the gasoline and electric motor and can’t be plugged in to charge the battery.

 Plug-in Hybrids are defined as a vehicle that is gas and battery powered, but the battery is significantly larger and can be charged by plugging into a standard outlet in your garage.
 Plug-inhybrids can drive on battery power alone with an electric range of up to 50 miles and a totalrange of up to 620 miles when combined with gas power.
 When the battery runs out, the gasengine takes over and the car operates the same as a regular hybrid until you plug it in andrecharge the battery.

 Plug-in hybrids are eligible for the incentives as long as they can travel a minimum of 30 all-electric miles.

 Visit our Battery Electric vs Plug-in Hybrid page for more information.